ABCpdf-Team/ABCpdfLinuxContainer/README.md

 Clone the ABCpdfLinuxContainer repository and open the solution in Visual Studio 2022.

-Select Docker from the Debugging toolbar dropdown if it isn't already selected.
+Select Docker from the Debugging toolbar dropdown if it is not already selected.
 You may be prompted to start Docker Desktop which you should do - it has to be running to run the project in a container.

 !["Docker Debug Toolbar"](.img/docker-debug-toolbar.png)